lgautier/Rif.jl/README.md

 Environments
 ------------

-In R, variables are defined in environments, and call are evaluated in environments as well.
+In R variables are defined in environments and calls are evaluated in environments as well.
 One can think of them as namespaces.
 When running R interactively, one is normally in the "Global Environment" (things are only different when in the debugger).